WheteThunger/MonumentAddons/README.md

 ## Commands

 - `maspawn <entity>` -- Spawns an entity where you are aiming, using the entity short prefab name.
+  - If you are holding a deployable item, you can simply run `maspawn` without specifying the entity name.
   - You must be at a monument, as determined by Monument Finder.
   - Works just like the native `spawn` command, so if the entity name isn't specific enough, it will print all matching entity names.
   - Also spawns the entity at other matching monuments (e.g., if at a gas station, will spawn at all gas stations).